samchillcott/TDD_REST/README.md

 # TDD & REST Basic

 - Using Test-Driven Development (TDD), write a simple front end app that communicates with a placeholder REST API.
 Original spec below - initial aim was to cover two concepts in one.
-- Note: Although TDD was used from the start, issues with the node environment meant the project was finished with only the REST functionality.
+- Note: Although TDD was used from the start, issues with the node environment meant the project was completed with only the REST functionality.
 TDD principles were learned in the process nevertheless.

 ## Tech Used